jonans/lxdrunner/README.md

 Requirements: Python 3.8 with pip

 - Clone this repo.
-Setup virtual env if needed.
+Setup python virtual env if needed.
 - Install requirements: `pip install -r requirements.txt`
 - Create configuration as detailed below.
-- Start LXDRunner server : `python -m lxdrunner`
+- Run LXDRunner from directory : `python -m lxdrunner`
 - You can install `lxdrunner` to default locations with: `pip install ./`

 ### LXDRunner Configuration